tfry-git/EmbAJAX/README.md

 ## Overview

 In the Arduino world, it has become astonishingly easy to create a web server on a microprocessor.
-But at the same time there is a surprising lack of libraries to facilitat common tasks such as displaying some meter readings in textual or numeric displays, and keeping those up-to-date on the client, or providing basic HTML controls such as sliders, radio buttons, and pushbuttons to control the operation of the microprocessor.
+But at the same time there is a surprising lack of libraries to facilitate common tasks such as displaying some meter readings in textual or numeric displays, and keeping those up-to-date on the client, or providing basic HTML controls such as sliders, radio buttons, and pushbuttons to control the operation of the microprocessor.

 While many, many projects are doing exactly this, each seems to have to implement the wheel anew.
-The goal of the present project is to provide a basic but extensible framework to facilitate these common tasks, so that you can focus on the actual functionality.
+The goal of the present project is to provide a basic but extensible framework to take care of these common tasks, so that you can focus on the actual functionality.

 I.e. the core features are:
 - Ability to "print" common controls to an HTML page